M1cha/periscope/README.md

 # repeat for right stick
 ```

+if you leave a button or joystick unconfigured, it simply will not be rendered.

 ### building
 the viewer lives in `desktop/`, and is written in rust. you need to install cargo and rust to build it, then to build, `cargo b --release` and to run `cargo r --release`.